 2013: Wasserman receives the Goldman Environmental Prize.

-In April 2013, Kim Wasserman, a Chicago-based community organizer, was one of six people in the world to receive a $150,000 environmental prize.
-She was the North American recipient of the Goldman Award, which is given for achievement in grassroots environmental activism.
+In April 2013, Kim Wasserman, a Chicago-based community organizer, was one of six people in the world to receive a $150,000 environmental award.
+She was the North American recipient of the Goldman Environmental Prize for achievement in grassroots environmental activism.
 Though she was raised by community activist parents, she never aspired to be an activist herself until her young child’s health was affected by pollution.

 Her job at LVEJO gave her the platform to educate citizens and policymakers about the high rates of asthma, high blood pressure, and bronchitis in Little Village that were caused by the harmful toxins emitted by the Crawford and Fisk plants.
 Wasserman continued walking the neighborhood, explaining to residents that they had the power and the right to fight for cleaner air.